Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Do not use the URLs mentioned above to remove custom add-ins, as this fails most times.
 Instead, use one of the following options:
 - Open Outlook on the web, draft a new mail, click on the "Apps" button, right-click the Set-OutlookSignatures add-in and select "Uninstall".
 - Remove the custom add-in in Outlook for Android or iOS.
-### 4.5.2 Microsoft 365 Centralized deployment or Integrated Apps<!-- omit in toc -->
+### 4.5.2 Microsoft 365 Centralized Deployment or Integrated Apps<!-- omit in toc -->
 Centralized Deployment and deployment via Integrated Apps both provide the following benefits:
 - An admin can deploy and assign an add-in directly to a user, to multiple users via a group, or to everyone in the organization.
 - When the relevant Microsoft 365 app starts, the add-in automatically downloads.
 If the add-in supports add-in commands, the add-in automatically appears in the ribbon within the Microsoft 365 app.